htruong/htruong.github.io/notable-hackable-devices.md

 ### Arduino Uno (2010)

 If you want to start with microcontrollers, just start with this one.
+It has the largest fanbase and developer community, and you could always find a project worth working on with the Arduino.

+### Expressif ESP8266 (201?)

+It is less-than-$5 cheap, it has wifi and it is an Arduino.
+Now we're talking real values.
+My memory about this module is murky, but I think it was intended to be a dumb WiFi module initially, but people hacked Nodejs and Arduino later on to make it a microcontroller with WiFi built-in.

+### Notable devices

+Other Arduinos, Teensy, Expressif ESP32, Raspberry Pi Zero.

 ## Miscleneaous devices

-### Eye-Fi SD cards
+### Eye-Fi SD cards (?)

 The small SD-card that runs Linux.
 It even has [a wiki](http://magiclantern.wikia.com/wiki/Eye-Fi) dedicated to hacking it.